scipy-lectures/scientific-python-lectures/intro/help/help.rst

 * If everything listed above fails (and Google doesn't have the answer)... don't despair!
 Write to the mailing-list suited to your
   problem: you should have a quick answer if you describe your problem well.
-Experts on scientific python often give very enlightening explanations on the mailing-list.
+Experts on scientific Python often give very enlightening explanations on the mailing-list.

     * **Numpy discussion** (numpy-discussion@scipy.org): all about numpy